How To Write Underdog Sports Movies In Ten Easy Steps

 1. Introduce the Underdog

 First off, we have to get acquainted with who we’re going to be rooting for, whether it’s a down-on-his-luck athlete or coach, or a whole team of misfits.
 We meet Rocky when he is a hired thug for a mid-level mobster.
-Coach Gordon Bombay starts off The Mighty Ducks with a DUI.
-And that’s a Disney movie!
+Coach Gordon Bombay starts off The Mighty Ducks to do community service.
+That’s the entire point — the underdog starts when they’re down.

 2. Show the Suck